 This is basically the same with domo arigatou and is mainly used in the Kansai area.
 Like sumimasen, this word also has another meaning and can be used to say “please” in Japanese.

 If you want to say thanks in the past tense, you can remove the “gozaimasu” in the Arigatou Gozaimasu and change it to Gozaimashita.

 Social class is important in the Japanese way of life.
 If you want to exhibit respect when speaking with the locals, you can sincerely express gratitude by saying “Haisha Moushiagemasu.”

 Now that you know different ways to say ‘thank you’ in Japanese, you are ready to start your trip and engage in valuable conversations with natives!

 Does any of these words sound similar to your language?
 Let us know in the comment section below!

-As we reach this part of the post, we hope that you were able to learn some of the best phrases and words that you can use to express your gratefulness in the Japanese language.
-If you enjoyed this post and would love to learn more about Japan, its culture, and language, then you better check out our most recommended app below.
+As we reach this part of the post, we hope you were able to learn some of the best phrases and words you can use to express your gratitude in the Japanese language.
+If you enjoyed this post and would love to learn more about Japan, its culture, and its language, then you better check out our most recommended app below.

-When it comes to learning Asian languages like Japanese, Thai, or Vietnamese, Ling App by Simya Solutions is the most effective.
-With this application, you can learn all the words, phrases, and correct expressions that will make you feel motivated to master your target language.
+When it comes to learning Asian languages like Japanese, Thai, or Vietnamese, Ling app by Simya Solutions is the most effective.
+With this application, you can learn all the words, phrases, and correct expressions that motivate you to master your target language.

-Aside from its exciting gamified structure, the Ling App is perfect for everyone, as it has lessons developed by real native speakers and language professionals.
+Aside from its exciting gamified structure, the Ling app is perfect for everyone, as it has lessons developed by real native speakers and language professionals.
 So, what are you waiting for?
-Download it today to start your Japanese language adventure!
+Download it on the Play Store or App Store today to start your Japanese language adventure!